SagarSharma2809/React-Learning/README.md

 # React-Learning

-This is a collection of all the React components that I am creating as a part of my learning process.
-The components will be listed here for future reference.
+This is a compilation of all the React components that I have created as a part of my learning process.

+## Components Made So Far:
+1. Clicker - learned states in React.
+2. ShoeList - mapping of lists, props.
+3. Toggler Component - practicing states in React.